 At the National Gallery, Oon and her children – Tay Su-Lyn and Yiming – are inspired by their museum digs, pulling heritage dishes back into our collective memories: chewy Hakka abacus beads ($16), roti jala ($10) and Southern Indian idly cakes ($7) among them.
 And count us firm fans of Oon's Ju Hee Char ($13), a wok-tossed plate of jicama, carrots, shitake slices and cuttlefish, and the beef shin rendang ($23), best enjoyed with fluffy jasmine rice and a good rake of sambal.

-There’s no denying you’ve stepped into a Peranakan Restaurant when you enter Chilli Padi.
-Red batik cloth drapes over the tables, a framed kebaya hangs on the wall and the restaurant is even located in a heritage shophouse from the pre-war era.
-Awards and media accolades line the walls beside colourful Peranakan art, enticing you to order more than you can manage, because you know you’ll be getting the legit stuff.
-Some of the tables come with a Lazy Susan, so no one will have to stretch to reach that claypot filled with ayam buah keluak.
+There’s no denying you’ve stepped into a Peranakan restaurant when you enter Chilli Padi.
+Red batik drapes over the tables, a framed kebaya hangs on the wall and the restaurant is even located in a heritage shophouse from the pre-war era.
+Awards and media accolades line the walls beside colourful Peranakan art, some of the tables come with a Lazy Susan, so no one will have to stretch to reach that claypot filled with ayam buah keluak.
 Whether it’s to entertain friends from out of town or an inter-generational gathering, Chilli Padi is definitely a top pick for a cosy gathering.
 It won’t be a proper Peranakan meal without ayam buah keluak ($12.80/$17.80) at the table.
 Chilli Padi’s rendition comes the closest to what you’ll find in the home of a Nyonya grandmother, with generous chunks of chicken and whole kernels of buah keluak that have been conveniently cut to fit the length of your fork.
 Another must-have is the cabbage roll ($5).
 Homemade otah is wrapped in Chinese cabbage and then steamed before it’s covered in a rich and spicy coconut curry.